 We invite you and your family to be out in nature to find, see, and hear our feathered friends in their natural Central Texas habitat!
-We’ve got the Top 10 list of places to go in the Bastrop County, Texas, located just east of Austin.
+We’ve got the Top 10 list of places to go in Bastrop County, located just east of Austin, Texas.

 The list below gives you the Top 10 public places for avian wildlife watching and listening to the bird sounds in Bastrop County.
 Each listing has a printable checklist for the birds sighted at that location.
 How many birds can you spot?